Aces High (film): Plot

-By the end of the week, Croft seems to have acquired the necessary combat skills when he shoots down his first plane.
-However, he is suddenly killed in an air-to-air collision with a German aircraft.
-Back at base, Gresham sees an apparition of an uninjured, smiling Croft through his office window.
-After the image fades, Gresham orders the next young replacement pilots to be brought in for his inspection.
+By the end of the week, Croft shoots down his first plane.
+He is then suddenly killed in an air-to-air collision with a German aircraft.
+Back at base, Gresham struggles to write a letter to Croft's older sister, informing her of his death.
+When the next hopeful group of young replacement pilots enters his office for his review, he sees an apparition of an uninjured, smiling Croft through his office window.
+After the image fades, Gresham notes the dirtiness of the window to Bennett, before ordering the replacement pilots to grab their gear.